Becky Sauerbrunn: 2019 FIFA Women's World Cup

 In May 2019, she was named to the final 23-player roster for the 2019 FIFA Women's World Cup.
 Sauerbrunn appeared in 6 of the 7 matches for the USWNT during the tournament, missing only the opening match vs Thailand.
 The United States went on to defeat the Netherlands 2–0 in the final, winning back-to-back World Cup titles and the fourth overall World Cup title for the United States women's national team.

 2023 FIFA Women's World Cup

 In June 2023, it was announced that Sauerbrunn would miss the 2023 FIFA Women's World Cup with a foot injury she suffered in April.

+2024 CONCACAF W Gold Cup

+Sauerbrunn played in the 2024 CONCACAF W Gold Cup and helped the United States win the title, her eighth CONCACAF championship.
+She played her last USWNT game on February 26, 2024 during that tournament.

 Organized labor activism

 In March 2016, Sauerbrunn was one of five women's national team players to file a complaint with the Equal Employment Opportunity Commission alleging wage discrimination as compared to the men's national team.

 Sauerbrunn was active in collective bargaining agreement negotiations with U.S. Soccer for several years, from at least the expiration of the previous agreement in December 2016.
 In February 2017, she was among the players elected to represent the team in negotiations with the federation in April 2017 and continued to be elected to and serve in this executive committee role in subsequent years.
 On March 4, 2020, the association announced that it had named Sauerbrunn as its first president.

 Sauerbrunn represented the players association at the signing of the team's new collective bargaining agreement on September 6, 2022, prior to a national team friendly against Nigeria in Washington, D.C., and gave a speech to the audience where she declared the agreement to be "a huge win for workers and for labor rights".